MGRedex/instaclone/README.md

 - Redis

 ### Security
-Due to Instaclone not for production, security in project was done where it can be done:
-- Secure storage for jwt tokens on frontend
-- Database user privilages on backend

-Other things like protocols (http, ws) must be switched to https and wss, that can be done with ngrok for example.
-Django secret key and other sensitive data for configuration must be moved to more secure place than environment variables.
+Since Instaclone is not for production, some security measures are not available (such as https and wss), but everyone can do it localy with third-party software (like ngrok for https).

+What about storage, PostgreSQL secured and available only for django connection, JWT tokens storage on client is a [secure storage](https://docs.expo.io/versions/latest/sdk/securestore/)
 ## How to run the project

 #### Installing